nonplayer/hammercrawl/hc_complete_rules.md

 **Highcaster:** Magic-users (only) can prepare and even attempt to cast spells of higher level than they normally would be able to, provided they have a copy of the spell in their book.
 Casting the spell requires permanent loss of INT score equal to the difference in allowed spell levels.
 Such INT loss can only be regained through the use of the Cleric's *Restoration* spell.
 Spells cast in this fashion are always immediately forgotten.

-**Magical Mind:** Magic-users can cast the spell *Read Magic* freely and at will, without need to prepare or roll.
+**Magical Mind:** Magic-users can cast the spell *Read Magic* freely and at will, without need to prepare, memorize, or roll.

 **Wizardly Ways (Spellcaster):** Magic-users are best known for their ability to cast spells from the Magic-User spell list.
 Magic-Users begin the game with a spellbook containing *Read Magic*.
 Additionally the book contains a base of four (4) randomly-determined bonus spells.
 This number of bonus spells is directly modified by the Magic-User's INT mod, which can reduce the bonus amount to zero (but not lower).
 At each new level the Magic-user adds two (2) new spells to their book from their own ongoing experimentation, and they can add more by transcribing scrolls and magical texts found in dungeons.